peterfoot/uno/doc/articles/getting-started/wizard/presentation.md

 uid: Uno.GettingStarted.UsingWizard.Presentation
 ---

-This setting allows you to choose between MVVM and MVUX.
+This setting allows you to choose a presentation architecture.

+- #### None
+    Generates a project without any presentation architecture installed.

 - #### MVVM
     Generates a project optimized for use with the traditional MVVM architecture, using Microsoft's [MVVM Community Toolkit](https://learn.microsoft.com/en-us/dotnet/communitytoolkit/mvvm).